Johnny-Knighten/example-github-actions-for-container-release/CONTRIBUTING.md

 ## We Develop with Github

-We use GitHub to host code, track issues and feature requests, as well as accept pull requests.
+GitHub is used for all project activities.
+It is use to to host code, track issues and feature requests, as well as managing pull requests.

 ## We Use Github Flow, So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:

-1. Fork the repo and create your branch from `next`.
+1. Create your branch from the `next` branch
-2. If you've added code that should be tested, add tests.
+2. If you've added code that should be tested, add tests
-3. Ensure the test suite passes.
+3. Ensure the test suite passes
+    * Run our CI/CD actions locally using [nektos/act](https://github.com/nektos/act)
-4. Make sure your code lints.
+4. Make sure your code lints
 5. Update any related documentation
-6. Issue that pull request!
+6. Issue that pull request with the merge target as `next`

+To ensure automatic CHANGELOG generation via semantic-release we will not rebase or use squash-commits when accepting PRs.
+We will rely on merge commits to preserve the commit history, even those they do clutter history.
+We have branch rules in place to prevent force pushes to `main` and `next` branches.
+It is recommended to do an interactive rebase before merging your PR to `next` to clean up your commit history.
+If you force push into your own (non-protected) branch to cleanup its history while in PR review, make sure to inform all assigned reviewers.

-## We use Github Actions for CI/CD
+## We Use Github Actions for CI/CD

-We have a workflow that runs on all PRs and pushes to `main` and `next`.
+There are workflows that runs on all opened PRs, and all pushes to `main` and `next` (when a PR is merged).
 See [build-and-test.yml](./.github/workflows/build-and-test.yml) and [release.yml](./.github/workflows/release.yml) for details.

+All jobs in the [build-and-test.yml](./.github/workflows/build-and-test.yml) must pass before a PR will be accepted.

 ## Report bugs using Github Issues

-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/Johnny-Knighten/example-github-actions-for-container-release/issues/new/chooses); it's that easy!
+We use GitHub issues to track all public bugs.
+Report a bug by [opening a new bug issue](https://github.com/Johnny-Knighten/example-github-actions-for-container-release/issues/new?assignees=Johnny-Knighten&labels=bug&projects=&template=bug-report.md&title=%7BBUG%7D).

-## Write Bug Reports with Detail, Background, and Sample Code

-Use the Bug Report issue template to report a bug.

-Although you should use the supplied issue template, great bug reports tend to have:

-- A quick summary and/or background
-- Steps to reproduce
-  - Be specific!
-  - Give sample code if you can.
-- What you expected would happen
-- What actually happens
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Use a Consistent Coding Style